Chart Color Schemes

 Conder features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.5% of all households, including 41.2% couples with children, 25.2% couples without children, and 13.6% single parent families.
-Non-family households constitute the remaining 19.5%, with lone person households making up 18.1% and group households comprising 1.2%.
-The median household size is 2.8 people, which is larger than the Australian Capital Territory average of 2.6.
+Family households constitute 80.5% of all households, including 41.2% couples with children, 25.2% couples without children, and 13.6% single parent families.
+Non-family households account for 19.5%, consisting of lone person households at 18.1% and group households at 1.2%.
+The median household size is 2.8 people, larger than the Australian Capital Territory average of 2.6.

 Frequently Asked Questions - Households